Last updated on March 8th, 2026 at 10:02 pm

-Isn’t there a new drug to possibly extend the life of dogs?
+Isn’t there a new drug that can extend the life of dogs?

-Thus, my thought is always, what can I do now to help my dog?
+My thought is always, what can I do now to help my dog?
 In other words, “How can I lengthen my dog’s life and keep him healthy?”
-That notion is the premise behind this article and question to my vet.

 What is the #1 action a dog owner can do to prolong their dog’s life?